Zalishchyky: History

 Zalishchyky became part of the Tarnopol Voivodeship.
 Under the Second Polish Republic, Zalishchyky was located in the extreme southeast corner of the country, and developed into a very popular spa, and was dubbed the "Polish Meran" or the "Polish Riviera", especially popular were the sandy beaches located along the Dniester.
 The town was regarded as the warmest town in Poland and the Polish capital of grapevine, with annual grape festivals taking place here every summer.
 Zalishchyky had a direct rail connection with Warsaw and Gdynia (the distance of 1314 km, the longest route in the Second Polish Republic).
 Furthermore, a luxtorpeda fast train connected Zalishchyky with Ternopil.
+Zalishchyky quickly became the vacation hub for Eastern European tourists, as well as becoming a hub for smuggling, primarily from the Romanian border which the river divided.
+As a result of flooding and a lack of investment into the city, the alignment of Zalishchyky as a vacation town was short-lived.
 The town suffered three catastrophic floods in 1863, 1871, and 1927.

 Zalishchyky's already prolific reputation in the world of tourism coupled with the luxtorpeda railways revived Zalishchyky's tourist industry, and the town's economy boomed as it slowly became completely oriented to tourist activity.
 This bloom lasted until 1939 when Germany commenced the Invasion of Poland, igniting World War II and leading Soviet Ukraine, a constituent republic of the Soviet Union, to annex Zalishchyky on 17 September, during the Polish September Campaign.

 After Soviet capture and occupation of Zalishchyky, the beaches and orchards were destroyed, the Baroque town hall was demolished, and a monument of Lenin was erected in its spot.
 The Roman Catholic church of St. Stanislaus was devastated, and turned into fertilizer storage.
 All Jewish activity ceased, with the exception of some continuing education in Yiddish schools.
 Following the onset of the war, many officials from the Polish government and military travelled through Zalishchyky en route to Romania, whose borders still remain within a considerably short distance from the modern town.

 In early July 1941, on a date not certainly known, the Soviets drowned close to a thousand civilians in the Dniester in what became the Zalishchyky tragedy.
 On 8 July 1941, German forces entered Zalishchyky and immediately began persecuting the town's Jews – more than 3,700 civilians from Zalishchyky and the surrounding locales were murdered.
 Many were sent to be slave labor in Nazi-controlled Zhvanets in the fall.
 On 14 November, several Jews were deported to work camps, 200 to Kamianka-Buzka, and 40 to numerous smaller locales, such as Kutno.
 Shortly after, 800 Jews were forced to the outskirts of Zalishchyky, where they were murdered.
 In 2011, a monument was erected near the execution site (now a sports stadium).
 The proper site of the execution was developed with residential houses and garages after the end of the Second World War.